Mathias Grassow

-Origins
+Life and career

-Mathias Grassow played drums and guitar in the 1970s and moved on to keyboards in the early 1980s.
+Grassow was born on 9 May 1963.
+He played drums and guitar in the 1970s and moved on to keyboards in the early 1980s.
 Later, he became interested in keyboards and electronic synths.
 He had an interest in Alan Watts books and spirituality.
-His interests progressed over from Buddhism to Sufism and to the mystical side of Christianity.
+His interests progressed from Buddhism to Sufism and to the mystical side of Christianity.
 He became interested in overtone and subharmonic chants, long deep synthesizer drones, and in Indian classical music.
 Later he was influenced by the singing bowl sound recordings of Klaus Wiese.
+Grassow died on 13 August 2025, at the age of 62.